Hidden Conflicts in Neural Networks and Their Implications for Explainability: Experimental Details

-Using the described data generation procedure, we generate a collection of datasets with different parameters and conduct a series of experiments.
-For each experiment, we generated five datasets with $10000$ samples using different random seeds.
-These datasets were split into training, validation and test portions in the ratio of $6 : 2 : 2$.
-On each of the training portions, we trained five differently initialised neural models with two hidden layers for $2000$ epochs using the AdamW optimizer \citep{loschchilov-adamw} and selected the model with the best performance on the validation dataset.
-All the selected models achieved a low error on the test dataset, giving us confidence that their internal reasoning should be aligned with the data generation process.
-We then evaluated CAFE and the baseline feature attribution methods\footnote{Our experimental comparison does not include DeepLIFT RevealCancel.
-Although it is relevant to our work, the only available software implementation is for Tensorflow v1, which is incompatible with the rest of our software tooling.} by computing the root-mean-square error (RMSE) between the attribution scores returned by these methods for the samples in the test set and the expected ``ground-truth" scores.
-For the baseline methods, we used the implementations available in Captum \citep{kokhlikyan-captum}, while CAFE was implemented using PyTorch \citep{paszke-pytorch}.
+For both the trained and the procedurally constructed models, we then evaluated CAFE and the baseline feature attribution methods\footnote{Our experimental comparison does not include DeepLIFT RevealCancel, as the only available software implementation is for Tensorflow v1, which is incompatible with the rest of our software tooling.} by computing the attribution scores and comparing them with the expected ``ground-truth" scores using the root-mean-square error (RMSE).
 Attribution scores for methods taking in a reference input (including CAFE) were computed with respect to a zero vector.
 In order to make the comparison fair to methods not distinguishing between positive and negative scores, we only considered the combined CAFE scores obtained by subtracting the negative scores from the positive ones.
-In each experiment, we averaged the results over the five generated datasets and selected models.
-Although most of the results were already stated in the main paper, in this supplement, we provide an expanded version including the standard deviations — see Table \ref{tab:synthetic-data-results-sd}.
+In each experiment, we averaged the results over the five generated datasets and (in case of the trained models) selected models.
+The detailed results are captured in Tables \ref{tab:synthetic-data-results-train} and \ref{tab:synthetic-data-results-proc}.